 a.
 STNK (Surat Tanda Nomor Kendaraan/Registration)The first copy of the kwitansi blangko should contain the following information:

 a.
-Jenis Mobil (type of car)This first copy should be signed by the person whose name appears in the BPKB on top of a Rp 6,000 meterai (Rp 6,000 tax stamp).
+Jenis Mobil - type of carThis first copy should be signed by the person whose name appears in the BPKB on top of a Rp 10,000 meterai (tax stamp).

-The second and third copy of this receipt should be left blank except for the signature of the original owner, whose name appears in the BPKB.
+The second and third copy of this receipt should be left blank, except for the signature of the original owner, whose name appears in the BPKB.
 No meterai is required.
-These copies would be required by the Department of Motor Vehicles in the event that the name in the BPKB was to be changed.
+These copies would be required by the Department of Motor Vehicles in the event that the name in the BPKB needs to be changed.
 It is very important to have these three copies!
 Otherwise it may be difficult to resell your vehicle in the future.
 In doing the research for this piece we could not find out why the blank copies were needed as none of the Indonesians we talked to had ever changed the ownership name on their vehicle (balik nama).

-5. Kwitansi or Tanda Terima (receipt for the transaction) This receipt will include the amount of money that was paid for the vehicle.
+3. Kwitansi or Tanda Terima (receipt for the transaction) - this receipt will include the amount of money that was paid for the vehicle.

-6. Photocopy of KTP (identity card) (and in the case of a foreign resident the KITAS) for the person whose name appears on the BPKB.
+4. Photocopy of KTP or ITAS (identity card) for the person whose name appears on the BPKB.
 This will be needed to renew the yearly registration for the vehicle (STNK).
 Pay close attention to the expiration date on the KTP.
-If the KTP is expired, it can not be used to renew the annual STNK.
+If the KTP is expired, it cannot be used to renew the annual STNK.
 You will then need to track down the owner and get a photocopy of his valid KTP.